riv-dev/code_checker/README.md

 - Void tags should not have closing tags
 - Validity of void tags
 - Ryukyu rule: No half-width spaces in Japanese, Korean, and Chinese characters
-- 9) Ryukyu rule: Only one h1 tag per document, usually for the logo or page title
+- Ryukyu rule 9: Only one h1 tag per document, usually for the logo or page title
-- 15) Ryukyu rule: No "/" character at end of void tags
+- Ryukyu rule 15: No "/" character at end of void tags

 Checks .scss fils for basic syntax and coding errors.
 Current version checks the following:
-- 1) Ryukyu rule: Add @charset "utf-8"; at the first of file
+- Ryukyu rule 1: Add @charset "utf-8"; at the first of file
-- 2) Ryukyu rule: Use min-width instead of max-width as @media breakpoint.
+- Ryukyu rule 2: Use min-width instead of max-width as @media breakpoint.
-- 3) Ryukyu rule: Use px for font-size,don't use em, rem, %... , because it offers absolute control over text.
+- Ryukyu rule 3: Use px for font-size,don't use em, rem, %... , because it offers absolute control over text.
-- 4) Ryukyu rule: Use em for line-height, because em can change dynamically with the font in use.
+- Ryukyu rule 4: Use em for line-height, because em can change dynamically with the font in use.
-- 5) Ryukyu rule: Basic hover checks.
+- Ryukyu rule 5: Basic hover checks.
 Makes sure hover is defined inside @media for PC.
-- 5) Makes sure transition is not defined inside hover
+- Ryukyu rule 5: Makes sure transition is not defined inside hover
-- 7) Ryukyu rule: Makes sure no styles directly on HTML tags
+- Ryukyu rule 7: Makes sure no styles directly on HTML tags
-- 10) Ryukyu rule: Don't use flexbox, calc because old version of IE and Android does not support.
+- Ryukyu rule 10: Don't use flexbox, calc because old version of IE and Android does not support.
-- 17) Ryukyu rule:Common compass mixins that must be used
+- Ryukyu rule 17:Common compass mixins that must be used

 Cross checking between .html and .scss files
-- 5) Makes sure hover styles are applied to 'a', 'input', 'button' tags only
+- Ryukyu rule 5: Makes sure hover styles are applied to 'a', 'input', 'button' tags only
-- 5) Makes sure all 'a', 'input', and 'button' tags have hover style defined
+- Ryukyu rule 5: Makes sure all 'a', 'input', and 'button' tags have hover style defined

 ## Directions to run as a tool on the command line
 ### Install the tool